Paul-G2/ScrollSleuth/README.md

   - displaying volume-rendered images that can accentuate the shape and texture of thicker ink deposits.

 - Has a built-in masking tool for isolating single papyrus layers.
-- Requires no installation; it runs in a web browser on any modern device with a GPU.
+- Requires no installation; it runs in a web browser on any computer with a GPU.
 <br/><br/>

 Some of these features are similar to, or inspired by, several great projects created by the Vesuvius Challenge community.
 In particular, you may want to check out: